If you’ve been wondering what passive income is and how to get started then check out these seven easy ways towards a side hustle that works for you.

 Tip: No design skills?
 No worries.
 The easiest way to create your own printables with very few design tech skills is Canva.
 You can use most of their features, include ready-made templates, for free.

-The pro version gives you access to their stock photo and video library, and a great number of drawn illustrations which you can use.
+The pro version gives you access to their stock photo and video library, and a great number of drawn illustrations that you can use.
 It really is one of the essential tools for any entrepreneur looking to create some marketing materials or a passive income empire.
 You can also use Creative Market to buy premade assets to use; many of these you can even upload to Canva to customise.

 3) Generating Revenue from a Website, Podcast, or Youtube